-A delicious Sweet Potato Yeast Bread with a cinnamon swirl and a crunchy topping that will have everyone coming back for more!
+A delicious yeasted bread with sweet potato puree, a cinnamon swirl and a crunchy topping that will have everyone coming back for more!
 It can be frozen and it makes great sweet toast.

 I made this spice bread years ago for a baking group and thought it perfect for a repost since, for most of you reading this, the weather is cold, and it's the perfect season for bread baking.

-- Breakfast and brunch.
-This sweet potato bread makes great sweet toast.
+This sweet potato bread makes great sweet toast, so it's great for breakfast and brunch.
 The cinnamon sugar caramelizes and adds even more crunch.
 You don't even need a topping.

-- Freezable.
-The recipe makes 2 loaves so my top recommendation is to slice leftovers and freeze them.
+And the recipe makes 2 loaves, so my top recommendation is to slice and freeze leftovers.

 It's a root vegetable with a starchy sweet flavor and texture.
 Depending on where you are in the world, you might have easy access to different varieties.